 (3) And finally ...

-- Please send final slides to firstname.lastname@example.org on or before the Sunday prior to the meetup.
+- Please send slides to firstname.lastname@example.org on or before the Sunday prior to the meetup.

-- Please arrive 10 minutes early to the Meetup and speak to Justin for a quick briefing.
+- Please arrive at least 15 minutes early to the meetup for a quick briefing.

-- You may use your own machine for the presentation, or Justin's.
-Just let us know your preference when you send your slides
+- You may use your own machine or ours, just let us know which when you send your slides.

 Website or Blog